 How to verify signatures

-Verification for ghcr.io/fluxcd/source-controller:v0.21.1 The following checks were performed on each of these signatures: - The cosign claims were validated - Existence of the claims in the transparency log was verified offline - Any certificates were verified against the Fulcio roots.
+Verification for ghcr.io/fluxcd/source-controller:v1.0.0-rc.5 -- The following checks were performed on each of these signatures: - The cosign claims were validated - Existence of the claims in the transparency log was verified offline - The code-signing certificate was verified using trusted certificate authority certificates

 Now let’s take a look at how to automate this further.